Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

-The island of Boipeba has more than 20 kilometres of semi-deserted beaches, great for swimming.
+Boipeba Island has more than 20 kilometres of semi-deserted beaches, ideal for swimming.

-No fancy restaurants, axé, lounge music, lights, shop windows or street vendors disturbing the calm by insistently offering their products.
+No fancy restaurants, axé, lounge music, lights, shop windows or street vendors disturbing the tranquillity with their insistent hawking.

-Boipeba remains tranquil, combining natural beauty with local originality.
-To complete the flavour, it still has the air of an alternative community.
+Boipeba remains quiet, combining natural beauty with local originality.
+To complete the flavour, it still retains an air of alternative community.

 The mouth of the Inferno River, which separates Boipeba from the island of Tinharé, where Morro de São Paulo is located, seems to announce what lies ahead in a more than relaxed atmosphere.

-Right in front of the boats is the entrance to Velha Boipeba, a 17th-century village where you can only walk and which, for the time being, has not been transformed into an open-air shopping centre, like Praia do Forte on the north coast of Bahia.
+Directly in front of the boats is the entrance to Velha Boipeba, a 17th century village that can only be reached on foot and which has not yet been turned into an open-air shopping centre like Praia do Forte on the north coast of Bahia.

-The seaside climate is no different.
-There are around 20 kilometres of semi-deserted beaches.
-Take, for example, a walk from Tassimirim, with its rock formations and natural pools at low tide, to Moreré.
+The climate by the sea is no different.
+There are about 20 kilometres of semi-deserted beaches.
+Take a walk from Tassimirim, with its rock formations and natural pools at low tide, to Moreré.

-On the way, take a break to savour a lobster roasted in its own sea water at Guido’s barraca on Cueira beach, which has practically no buildings and coconut trees as far as the eye can see.
+On the way, stop for a lobster fried in its own seawater at Guido’s Barraca on Cueira Beach, where there are virtually no buildings and coconut trees as far as the eye can see.

-By the way, Cueira is one of the best places on the island for swimming.
+By the way, Cueira is one of the best places on the island to swim.
 There are surfers, but the sea isn’t rough.
-The shore is long, with cliffs and rocks in the corners, and a long strip of sand shaded by coconut trees.
+A long coastline, with cliffs and rocks in the corners, with a long strip of sand shaded by coconut palms.

-The villages of the archipelago, such as Morro de São Paulo, Garapuá, Moreré, Velha Boipeba and Gamboa, are much sought after by foreign tourists and, unfortunately, still little known by Brazilians.
+The villages of the archipelago, such as Morro de São Paulo, Garapuá, Moreré, Velha Boipeba and Gamboa, are very popular with foreign tourists and unfortunately still little known by Brazilians.

-Boipeba Island, located at the most privileged point of the archipelago, is a true paradise: sunshine all year round, virgin beaches, turquoise sea with crystal clear waters, vast biodiversity, total tranquillity and a hospitable and welcoming population!
+Boipeba Island, located at the most privileged point of the Archipelago, is a true paradise: Sunshine all year round, unspoilt beaches, turquoise sea with crystal clear waters, huge biodiversity, total tranquillity and a hospitable and welcoming population!

 Vila de Boipeba - Pontos Turísticos